aarons20/Semesterprojekt_SIM_Webtool/README.md

 3. Install the required dependencies:
 ```
-p install -r requirements.txt
+python3 install -r requirements.txt
 ```

-4. Configure the application settings:

-Update the configuration file `config.py` with your desired settings, such as database connection details and API keys.

-5. Run the application:
+4. Run the application:
 ```
-python app.py
+flask run
 ```

-The application will be accessible at `http://localhost:5000`.
+The application will be accessible at ```http://127.0.0.1:5000```.

 ## Usage